The page has been translated by Gen AI.

 2. Click the Cluster menu on the Service Home page.
 Navigate to the Cluster List page.

-3. On the Cluster List page, click the resource (cluster) to modify private endpoint access control.
+3. Cluster List page, click the resource (cluster) for which you want to modify the private endpoint access control.
 You will be taken to the Cluster Details page.

-4. Cluster Details page, click the Edit icon of Private Endpoint Access Control.
-Navigate to the Private Endpoint Access Control Edit popup.
+4. Click the Edit icon of Private Endpoint Access Control on the Cluster Details page.
+The Edit Private Endpoint Access Control popup opens.

 Modify public endpoint access/access control